-Although the rural road through Dak To Re commune (Kon Ray, Kon Tum) only allows a load of 6 tons, trucks carrying dozens of tons of sand run rampant every day.
+Although the rural road through Dak To Re commune (Kon Ray, Kon Tum ) only allows a load of 6 tons, trucks carrying dozens of tons of sand run rampant every day.

-In recent days, people in village 8, Dak To Re commune (Kon Ray, Kon Tum) have been extremely uneasy as trucks carrying dozens of tons of sand from the sand mine passing through the village have been continuously running rampant on the residential road that only allows vehicles with a weight limit of 6 tons.
+In recent days, people in village 8, Dak To Re commune (Kon Ray, Kon Tum) have been extremely uneasy as trucks carrying dozens of tons of sand from the sand mine passing through the village have been continuously running rampant on the residential road that only allows vehicles with a capacity limit of 6 tons.

-"Poverty reduction" road destroyed by overloaded vehicles
+"Poverty reduction" road destroyed by overloaded trucks

 In 2023, the residential road from National Highway 24 to Dak To Re village, more than 2km long, will be newly concreted, with an investment value of 1.7 billion VND from the Central Highlands poverty reduction project.
 The people here are very happy because the road creates conditions for economic development and the countryside is more spacious.